-Vaping – the act of inhaling a vaporized liquid from an electronic device – is the latest trend in tobacco use, and it’s alarmingly prevalent among today’s teens.
+Vaping – the act of inhaling a vaporized liquid from an electronic device – is alarmingly prevalent among Colorado teens.

 Despite myths that vapes only contain “harmless water vapor,” that is not the case.
 There are hundreds of different vape products, which may include a range of ingredients including nicotine, chemical additives, flavorings and THC, the active ingredient in marijuana.

-These devices go by many names including e-cigarettes, smokeless cigarettes, vaporizers, vape pens, mods, tanks, cigalikes, JUUL, e-hookah and hookah pens.
+These devices go by many names including e-cigarettes, e-cigs, smokeless cigarettes, Juul, Puff Bar, vaporizers, vape, vape pens, mods, tanks, cigalikes, e-hookah and hookah pens.

 On the rise

-This is true in spite of the fact that it is illegal to buy vape products until age 18.
+Vaping is an ongoing problem among teens and young adults in Colorado and across the country, despite the fact that it is illegal to buy vape products until age 21.

 Effects on adolescents

-Especially concerning, vaping causes greater risks for adolescents.
-Nicotine, the addictive ingredient in cigarettes, is also in most vape products and 100 percent of JUULs.
-The chemical has a negative impact on adolescent brain development, causing lasting cognitive and behavioral impairments, including effects on working memory and attention.6
+Nicotine, the addictive ingredient in cigarettes, is also in most vape products.
+The chemical has a negative impact on adolescent brain development, causing lasting cognitive and behavioral impairments, including effects on working memory and attention.5

 Additionally, vaping is a predictor of future cigarette smoking.
-A study of 12th grade students who had never smoked a cigarette found that those who had reported recent vaping were more than four times (4.78) more likely to report past-year smoking one year later.8
+A study of 12th- grade students who had never smoked a cigarette found that those who had reported recent vaping were more than four times (4.78) more likely to report past-year smoking one year later.8

 It is important to know the facts about the health risks of vape.
 There are hundreds of vape products on the market today, and many are owned by big tobacco companies, which have a history of prioritizing sales over safety.9